Local VCN Peering Through an Upgraded DRG

 As mentioned earlier, each administrator can do this task before or after the VCN is attached to the DRG.

-2. Update the route table for each of those subnets to include a new rule that directs traffic destined for the other VCN's CIDR to your DRG:
+For VCN-A, decide which subnets in VCN-A need to communicate with VCN-B and update the route table for each of those subnets to include a new rule that directs traffic destined for the other VCN's CIDR to the DRG.
+Use the settings:

 • Target Type: Dynamic Routing Gateway.